 The appeals court said Tuesday that couples must establish common-law marriages in other states before they can be considered as spouses in divorce proceedings.

-Common-law marriages are not recognized in North Carolina.
-But according to the appeals court opinion, the state’s courts “will recognize as valid a common-law marriage ‘if the acts alleged to have created it took place in a state where such a marriage is valid.’”
+No, North Carolina does not recognize common law marriage, regardless of any declarations about marriage made by a couple.
+The state adheres to “Statutory Marriage” as outlined in statute 51-1, which is a legally binding union established through formal legal regulations.
+But it may be recognized under certain circumstances.
+According to the appeals court opinion, the state’s courts “will recognize as valid a common-law marriage ‘if the acts alleged to have created it took place in a state where such a marriage is valid.’”.

 In the case at hand, Hulya Garrett of Iredell County is seeking alimony, property and absolute divorce from her boyfriend Charles Burris.
 The two lived together in Texas for eight years, a state that does have common-law marriage.
 To qualify as a common-law marriage in Texas, a couple must prove three points: that they agree to be married, live together as husband and wife and represent themselves to others as spouses.